mjordan/islandora_workbench/README.md

 * Whether your configuration file contains all required values.
 * Whether the `host` you provided will accept the `username` and `password` you provided.
-* Whether your CSV file contains required columns headers, including the field defined as the unique ID for each record (defaults to 'id' if the `id_field` key is not in your config file)
+* Whether your CSV file contains required columns headers, including the field defined as the unique ID for each record (defaults to "id" if the `id_field` key is not in your config file)
 * Whether your CSV column headers correspond to existing Drupal field machine names.
 * Whether all Drupal fields that are configured to be required are present in the CSV file.
 * Whether the files named in the CSV file are present (but this check is skipped if `allow_missing_files: True` is present in your config file for "create" tasks).